 Overhand bowling is simply when the bowler throws the bowling ball over their shoulder instead of releasing it from underneath.
 This throw is common in softball or baseball, but it’s almost never seen in bowling.

-There’s an element of quirkiness associated with overhand bowling – it looks different from the norm and can be challenging to execute well.
+Overhand bowling has an element of quirkiness—it looks different from the norm and can be challenging to execute well.

 Overhand Bowling Is Frowned Upon